RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

 ## Linux:

-Device driver for BD71837, BD71847 and BD71850 can be found from the Linux community kernel.
+{% include source_upstream_status.md %}

+NOTE:
-The driver has been included in the Linux kernel since the Linux version 4.19-rc1.
-Please note that few crucial patches has been applied since then.
+Please note that a multiple crucial patches has been applied since initial release.
-It is highly recommended to use driver included in the Linux kernel version 5.0-rc1 or later.
-On i.MX8 setups it is suggested to use Linux 5.1-rc1 or later because the i.MX8 SNVS state support for BD71837 and BD71847 was included in mainline kernel at release 5.1-rc1.
-Support for leaving enable/disable states of given regulators under the control of the HW-state machine landed in 5.10.
+It is highly recommended to use driver included in the most recent Linux kernel version.

-Please note that there is no own device-tree compatible in old Linux releases for the BD71850.
+The device-tree compatible for the BD71850 is missing from initial releases.
 If such Linux release is used the BD71850 can be described using exactly same device-tree bindings as BD71847.
 Please use

 compatible = "rohm,bd71847";